MarcoGos/ha-addons/addon-vantagepro2mqtt/README.md

 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armhf Architecture][armhf-shield] ![Supports armv7 Architecture][armv7-shield] ![Supports i386 Architecture][i386-shield]

 Acquiring data from a Davis Vantage weather station using the pyvantagepro software.
+Either use a serial port or use an ip adress to connect to your device.
 Only tested with the Vantage Pro 2 combined with a Davis WeatherLink 6510SER serial port data logger (connected via a ser2usb converter to the ha server).
 Probably works with the WeatherLink 6510USB as well.
 Other models unsure.
 Please leave a note if model is working.

 ### The following models should work: